Painful intelligence: What AI can tell us about human suffering: Intelligence is painful---overview of this book

 Suffering is greatly enhanced by several information-processing principles inherent in the design of human-like intelligent systems.
 One is the phenomenon of experience replay, where memories related to past errors are recalled and repeated in the system in order to optimize learning about past experiences.
-Likewise, plans for future actions are constantly computed, which means the agent simulates or ``imagines'' them in its mind, together with the ensuing errors.
-Such replay and planning multiply any suffering arising from real events.
-Errors are signalled as if those bad, imagined events happened for real.
-Replay and planning even lead to conscious suffering in humans.
-Somehow, some part of the brain does not understand that recalling or imagining an event is not the same as actually living it.
-That is why we suffer from mishaps which only happen in our imagination.
+Likewise, plans for future actions are constantly computed, which means the agent \textit{simulates} or ``imagines'' them in its mind, together with the ensuing errors.
+Such replay and planning multiply any suffering arising from real events: errors are signalled as if those bad, imagined events happened for real.
+Further suffering is created by the perception of \textit{threats}, or predictions of future frustration; that means frustration that did not actually happen but just might happen with some probability.
+Thus, we suffer from mishaps which only happen in our imagination.

-Modern AI has found systems based on parallel and distributed information processing to be useful for programming intelligent systems, which makes it understandable that our brain uses similar principles.
-However, parallel and distributed systems are difficult to control by any central ``executive''.
-Instead, different computational modules are competing for control, making, for example, any sustained attention or concentration difficult.
+Meanwhile, modern AI has found systems based on parallel and distributed information processing to be useful for programming intelligent systems, which makes it understandable that our brain uses similar principles.
+However, such processing leads to overwhelming \textit{uncontrollability}.
+Systems that are parallel and distributed do not admit central executive control, since different modules are competing for control; this makes, for example, any sustained attention or concentration difficult.
 Any internal control of the agent's computations is further reduced by emotions such as fear, which work as evolutionarily conditioned ``interrupts'' of ongoing processing.
-Thus, the agent has little control of even its own internal processing, let alone the external world.

-Yet another problem is the difficulty of understanding how uncertain most perceptions and inferences are.
+Thus, the agent has little control even of its own internal processing, let alone the external world.
+A related problem is the \textit{uncertainty} of our perceptions, and the difficulty of understanding how uncertain most perceptions and inferences actually are.
 Perceptions are often highly subjective and contextual interpretations, sometimes little more than guesses.
-Yet, humans often mistakenly think that our perceptual systems are able to discover some underlying objective reality.
-To simplify the overwhelming complexity of the world, an agent may further divide it into categories.
-However, the categories may be arbitrary and assigning objects to categories difficult.
-Our inability to appreciate such uncertainty and even arbitrariness leads to more suffering.
+However, humans often mistakenly think that our perceptual systems are able to discover some underlying objective reality.
+Such uncontrollability and uncertainty both increase suffering by increasing frustration and other errors.